maciejskorski/software_engineering/CONTRIBUTING.md

-This repo stores educational materials, which are intented to assist students with progressing on software engineering.
+This repo stores educational materials, which are intented to assist students with progressing on software engineering skills.

 I would welcome constructice feedback in form of issues reporting problems (mistakes, reproducibility) or suggesting improvements.